Home DestinationsAfricaClimbing Mount Nyiragongo – Hiking in DR Congo

-I start this blog post saying that this hike has so far been the coolest thing I’ve EVER done in my life.
-And as I’ve traveled extensively, I’ve done a lot of cool stuff before like skydiving, safaris in Africa, multiple bungee jumps, lots of hiking and scuba diving, seeing pretty impressive sights, etc. But nothing can beat the experience summiting a mountain in DR Congo and the insane views you get at the top!
+I’ll start this blog post by saying that this hike is the coolest thing I’ve EVER done in my life.
+And I’ve traveled extensively—I’ve gone skydiving, been on safaris in Africa, done multiple bungee jumps, hiked countless trails, scuba dived in amazing places, and seen some pretty incredible sights.
+But nothing compares to summiting Mount Nyiragongo in DR Congo and witnessing the insane views from the top of the world’s largest lava lake.

-Crossing the border from Rwanda to DR Congo
+Crossing the Border from Rwanda to DR Congo

 Border crossing from Rwanda to DR Congo

-The entrance to the National Park in DR Congo
+The entrance to the Virunga National Park

-The Hike
+The Mount Nyiragongo Hike

 Our group: two hikers, two porters and two guards